-Theodora, the daughter of a bear trainer and a dancer/actress in 6th century Istanbul, went from prostitute to empress of the Byzantine Empire through her marriage to Justinian I.
+Theodora, the daughter of a bear trainer and a dancer/actress in 6th century Constantinople, went from prostitute to empress of the Byzantine Empire through her marriage to Justinian I.

 Justinian himself was born a Thracian peasant and engineered the rise of his uncle to the throne before inheriting it himself.